GongT/baobao/@idlebox/node/docs/node.api.md

 //
 // @public
 export function trySpawnInScope(cmds: string[]): never;

+// Warning: (ae-missing-release-tag) "WrappedTerminalConsole" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class WrappedTerminalConsole extends WrappedConsole {
+    // Warning: (ae-forgotten-export) The symbol "TerminalConsoleOptions" needs to be exported by the entry point _export_all_in_one_index.d.ts constructor(title: string, { color, ...opt }?: WrappedConsoleOptions & TerminalConsoleOptions);
+    // (undocumented)
+    protected processColorLabel(msg: any[], pos: number, level: string, prefix: string): void;
+}

 // Warning: (ae-missing-release-tag) "writeFileIfChange" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //